ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rakpios/portainer.md

 In a docker container, this service deploys a LoRaWAN gateway that runs Semtech's BasicsTM Station Packet Forward protocol.
 The Basics™ Station protocol enables LoRa gateways to communicate with the cloud in a reliable and secure manner, and it is quickly becoming the standard Packet Forward protocol used by most LoRaWAN operators.

-This service supports all RAKwireless LoRa concentrators except the RAK2247 USB version and RAK5148 2.4 GHz LoRaWAN concentrator (Use UDP Packet Forwarder service for those).
+This service supports all RAKwireless LoRa concentrators except the RAK2247 USB version and RAK5148 2.4&nbsp;GHz LoRaWAN concentrator (Use UDP Packet Forwarder service for those).

 To check the service documentation, visit the [Basics™ Station Packet Forward protocol using Docker repository](https://github.com/xoseperez/basicstation).